bilalrajput09/Catalog-of-my-things/README.md

 # 📖 [Catalog_of_my_things] <a name="about-project"></a>

-> ## **[Catalog_of_my_things]** :- A simple command-line tool that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
+> ## **[Catalog_of_my_things]** :- A simple command-line tool that will help you to keep a record of different types of things you own: books, music albums, and games.
 The data will be stored in JSON files. so you can easily share it with your friends, and access it later.

 ## 🛠 Built With <a name="built-with"></a>